Cookies on BBB.org

 How the scam works

 As you scroll through your social media feed, you come across a themed advent calendar that looks fun and unique.
 Judging by the comments on the post, many people have already purchased the item and love it.
 The post links you to a website where you can make your purchase.
 Everything looks normal and the price is reasonable, so you place an order.
-Your credit card is charged, but as the days turn into weeks, you start wondering if you’ll ever receive the calendar.
+Your credit card is charged, and you receive a tracking number, but as the days turn into weeks, you start wondering if you’ll ever receive the calendar.

 How to avoid social media ad scams